OSGP/Documentation/chapter1/section6.md

 ### 1.6.7 Technology selection

 Open street light protocol does not use ASN.1 but Google Protocol Buffers.
-The main reason for this is the lack of a good quality free compiler for Java or C.
+The main reason for this is the lack of a good quality free ASN.1 compiler for Java or C. Google Protocol Buffers offers a fast and free compiler for Java and C which produces small message sizes.

 Open LDAP is not applied.
 A database solution was chosen instead of Directory services for authorisation.